johndpope/chemgen-next/README.md

 Client Side code is written using Angular6, and is then ported over to a wordpress app for deployment.

+If you are simply developing, you do not need to deal with the wordpress.
+As a part of the deploy process it bundles the javascript and puts it in the appropriate location.

 ## Bringing up the docker sev servers